jaketae/jaketae.github.io/_posts/2020-06-05-spark-basics.md

     return (words[1], words[3])
 ```

-For demonstration and sanity check purporses, let's apply the function to an example:
+For demonstration and sanity check purposes, let's apply the function to an example:

 ```python